Sean-In-The-Library/Elevenlabs/plan.md

 - Call backend, show spinner, handle errors, and display audio.

 ### Error handling and logging
-- 401 or 403 → surface a clear “API key missing or invalid” error.
+- 401 or 403 → surface a clear "API key missing or invalid" error.
 - Unknown voice or model → disable Generate and show a brief tip.
 - Always allow download if inline playback fails.